Health Care Research Utilization – hcs465 (3 credits)

-This course introduces the students to the purpose and process of research as applied in health care.
+This course introduces students to the purpose and process of research as applied to health care.
 Students will examine the role of statistics and various research methods.
 In addition, students will analyze the key elements of evidence-based research within health care.

-Explain the application of statistics in the data collection process.
+- Explain the steps in the research process.

-Describe the utilization of research in health care.
+- Explain the purpose of utilizing research in health administration.